Enter Details

 *Disclaimer:

-The FSI Calculator provided on this website is a tool designed to assist users in estimating the permissible Floor Space Index (FSI) and related building parameters based on the inputs provided.
+The FSI information provided on this website is based on the Tamil Nadu Combined Development and Building Rules, 2019, and subsequent updates.
 The calculations and outputs are based on the regulations and guidelines available at the time of use.
 However, the accuracy and applicability of the results may vary depending on specific circumstances, updates to regulations, and interpretations by relevant authorities.

-Users are advised to consult with qualified professionals and verify the results with local regulatory bodies before proceeding with any construction or development projects.
-Verified.RealEstate and its developers do not guarantee the accuracy, completeness, or reliability of the information provided by this tool and shall not be held liable for any discrepancies, errors, or omissions in the results.
+Users are advised to consult with qualified professionals and verify the results with local regulatory bodies (CMDA, DTCP, or local municipal corporation) before proceeding with any construction or development projects.
+Site-specific conditions, heritage regulations, and environmental restrictions may apply additional limitations.
+Verified.RealEstate and its developers do not guarantee the accuracy, completeness, or reliability of the information provided and shall not be held liable for any discrepancies, errors, or omissions in the results.

-By using this FSI Calculator, you acknowledge and agree to use it at your own risk and discretion.
+By using this FSI information, you acknowledge and agree to use it at your own risk and discretion.